cloudposse/terraform-aws-components/modules/aws-config/README.md

 }
 ```

-At the AWS Organizational level, the Components designate an account to be the `central collection account` and a single region to be the `central collection region` so that compliance information can be aggregated into a central location.

-Logs are typically written to the `audit` account and AWS Config deployed into to the `security` account.

-## Prerequisites

 Before deploying this AWS Config component `config-bucket` and `cloudtrail-bucket` should be deployed first.

 ## Usage

 **Stack Level**: Regional

+_**NOTE**: Since AWS Config is regional AWS service, this component needs to be deployed to all regions._

+At the AWS Organizational level, the Components designate an account to be the `central collection account` and a single region to be the `central collection region` so that compliance information can be aggregated into a central location.

+Logs are typically written to the `audit` account and AWS Config deployed into to the `security` account.

 Here's an example snippet for how to use this component: